dfmorrison/pyactup/contributing.md

 Generally useful adjustments and additions to PyACTUp are welcome.
-Please clone the repository, make a suitable branch, and when finished make merge request on GitHub in the usual way, to ensure review and, if necessary, discussion of your changes.
+Please clone the repository to your own machine, make a suitable branch, and when finished make a pull request (that’s the usual term in GitHub, but some  GitHub alternatives use the far clearer term “merge request” which is what you’re really doing!) on GitHub in the usual way, to ensure review and, if necessary, discussion of your changes.
+Please do ***not*** make *any* changes to the `main` branch of this repository—always make a pull request instead;
+in addition, unless there is a compelling reason to do so, please do not push any branches to the repository, except for those ready to be merged.
-Before making a merge request, please ensure
+Before making a pull request, please ensure

 - that *all* the unit tests pass